gpratte/texastoc-server-v5/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## Branch 04-clock
+## Branch 05-aop

-Resurrect the clock service
+Resurrect aspect oriented programming (aop) for logging.